chainer/chainer/examples/mnist/README.md

 ```

 `mlp.model` contains the trained parameters of the model.
-`mlp.state` contains the internal states of Adam optimizer after the training.
+`mlp.state` contains the internal states of the Adam optimizer after the training.

 ### `train_mnist_data_parallel.py`